El Salvador’s Bukele says he’ll obey high court on military

 Bukele had called on lawmakers to attend such a session Sunday, but only 22 of the 84 members appeared.
 Lawmakers have said they want more time to consider the plan and they want more details before voting.

+Treasury Minister Nelson Fuentes said the court ruling would be heeded but does not bar the government from boosting security efforts.

+“We will continue talks to reach the necessary political agreements and so that the security budgets are approved,” Fuentes said.
+“We will come to the Assembly as many times as necessary.”

-Bukele’s initial response was to tweet that “the system protects itself.
+Bukele’s initial response to the court ruling was to tweet that “the system protects itself.
 And that is how things remained the same,” though he later issued the statement saying he would heed the ruling.

 “I think it is very positive that they agreed to obey the rule of law.
 Fortunately they have reconsidered and that gives the country peace,” said analyst Juan Carlos González Saca of the Jose Matias Delgado University.